 These apps can range from a simple velocity control with preconfigured I/O to OEM- or manufacturer-specific functions and operations tailored to the application-specific needs of a particular auxiliary.
 The former provides a solution for quick implementation for a variety of auxiliaries whereas the latter provides a plug-and-play solution.
 The modular framework also allows the selection of a different app for each inverter output.
 Thus, the T6 system can flexibly support a mix of various applications and component suppliers.

 To put the app concept into context, consider an example of a T6 Auxiliary Inverter system with two inverter outputs: one for controlling a fan motor and a second for controlling a power steering pump motor.
 In the embedded control (MCU) there is a parameter to select an app from a pool of options for each inverter node.
 For a simple application like a fan, which may only need to run at one speed, an app such as the Simple Velocity Mode may be sufficient.
 With this app there would be an associated parameter for the speed command setting and the fan can then be turned on/off with a hardware switch.

-For the steering pump application, the manufacturer could create their own custom function block.
-This could include a parameter to select preconfigured motor data based on the model number, preconfigured CAN J1939 process data mappings, and special functions like a test mode to perform system checks at power on or a limited operation mode to reduce power consumption if the vehicle battery is low on charge.
+For the steering pump motor, the manufacturer could create their own custom function block.
+This could include a parameter to select pre-configured motor data based on the model number, pre-configured CAN J1939 process data mappings, and special functions like a test mode to perform system checks at power on or a limited operation mode to reduce power consumption if the vehicle battery is low on charge.

 Let's Work Together